-- ❖ Irradiation of neighbouring countries people on dose levels (i.e. for accidents with the probability equal or lower than 10-7/year), for which implementation of the urgent protective measures is justified and reasonable, can not be occurred. - ❖ The area receiving deposition from the plume of released radionuclides in reality would have a more complicated shape due to variations in meteorological conditions.
-Therefore, in the period following an accident, may be useful to control and restrict the consumption of contaminated foodstuffs.
+- Protection of the Czech Republic people is ensured by correct implementation of off-site and districts emergency planes. - Irradiation of neighboring countries people on dose levels (i.e. for accidents with the probability equal or lower than 10^{-7} /year), for which implementation of the urgent protective measures is justified and reasonable, can not be occurred1). - The area receiving deposition from the plume of released radionuclides in reality would have a more complicated shape due to variations in meteorological conditions.
+Therefore, in the period following an accident, may be useful to control and restrict the consumption of contaminated foodstuffs2).
 In this case intervention levels presented in tables 6 and 7 shall limit doses.
-It is recommended to compare systems appointed for planning of the long term protective measures used in neighbouring countries and, based on experts discussion prepare: - organisation of inter-comparison measurements of the laboratories involved in the system, - agreements on exchange information on that fields, i.e. methods of collection, measurements (distribution of localities of collection) the samples and interpretation of results, according of Direction No.2000/473/EURATOM.
+It is recommended to compare systems appointed for planning of the long term protective measures used in neighboring countries and, based on experts discussion prepare: - organization of inter-comparison measurements of the laboratories involved in the system, - agreements on exchange information on that fields, i.e. methods of collection, measurements (distribution of localities of collection) the samples and interpretation of results, according of Direction No.2000/473/EURATOM.